Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Learning-Based Channel Estimation with Fourier Neural Operator for FIM Systems

 To overcome the aforementioned limitations of model-based channel estimation approaches, in this section, we develop a learning-based framework that moves beyond explicit model assumptions of linearity or sparsity.
 Specifically, we first provide a theoretical justification for learning-based channel estimation from a Bayesian inference perspective.
-Then, we reframe the channel estimation problem as one of learning a continuous, non-linear operator that maps any given FIM deformation shape to its corresponding channel response.
-For this purpose, we propose an H-FNO architecture uniquely suited for this task due to its inherent mesh-independence and its design for learning solutions to physical systems governed by partial differential equations (PDEs), such as the wave equation that underpins wireless propagation.
+Then, we reframe the channel estimation problem as one of learning a continuous and non-linear operator that maps any given FIM deformation shape to its corresponding channel response.
+For this purpose, we propose an H-FNO architecture uniquely suited for this task due to its inherent mesh-independence and its design for learning solutions to physical systems governed by partial differential equations (PDEs). {In fact, the propagation of electromagnetic waves is governed by Maxwell's equations, a system of PDEs.
+The resulting wireless channel can thus be viewed as the solution to the underlying wave equation, where the geometric shape of the FIM, parameterized by the deformation $\mathbf{\boldsymbol{\zeta}}$, acts as a critical boundary condition.
+Consequently, the task of estimating the channel map ${\mathbf{h}}(\mathbf{\boldsymbol{\zeta}})$ is equivalent to learning the solution operator of this governing PDE.
+The FNO architecture is specifically designed to approximate such operators that map between infinite-dimensional function spaces, making it a natural and powerful framework for this physics-based problem.}